Colleges by Location

 Main Student Body

-That year, the institution had 82.32% of students coming from another state.
+The school reported an out-of-state student body portion of 82.32% for that year.
 There was a total of 6,528 undergraduate students, including 719 international students.
-The school admitted a total of 41 transfer students.
+The school reported to have a total of 41 transfer students.

 Student Population Gender Ratio

-The student body is coeducational, with 5,511 male and 5,840 female full-time students in 2025, which speaks volumes for gender equality at this institution.
+The student body is coeducational, with 5,511 male and 5,840 female full-time students in 2025, which is indicative of the value gender equality has at this school.

 Student Population Diversity

-This school had 1,962 Asian students and 403 Afro-American students in 2025.
-749 undergrads at this school declared as Hispanic/Latino and 340 as multirace.
+In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 1,962, while the number of Black American students was 403.
+749 undergraduates at this school identified as Hispanic/Latino and 340 as multirace.
 The school also had 2 students who declared as Native Hawaiian or other Pacific Islander, and 5 American Indian or Alaska Native students.
 There were also 96 students whose ethnicity is unknown.

 Cost